maximepeschard/Blues/README.md

 ### :scroll: List

-Use `blues list` to list all (not hidden) paired devices.
+Use `blues list` to list all paired devices.
 Provide the `-j` or `--json` flag to get a JSON output that can be used by other scripts or programs :

 ```
 $ blues ls -j | jq '.'